Financial aid students are eligible to receive Winter Study grant aid for their primary Winter Study course.

 If you receive a winter study grant for a 99 project but then change your primary winter study course, you must repay the winter study grant.

-The maximum winter study grant for a regular on-campus course is $300.
-Your grant is posted directly to your student account in early January, but course charges may not appear until later in January.
-You are responsible to pay for any difference between the grant and course charge.
+The full cost of a regular on-campus course will be covered.
+The charge and grant will be posted directly to your student account in January.
+There should be no out-of-pocket cost as all book, material and field trip expenses will go through your student account.
+All books must be purchased at The Williams Bookstore with your swipecard; the book grant will then be applied.
 You do not need to apply for this aid, with the exception of courses where the cost is determined individually by the student (see next paragraph):

 Regular projects that do not have a standard cost (most often internships or fieldwork)

-These courses usually include BIOL 21, POEC 23, PSCI 21, PSYC 19, SPEC 19, and SPEC 21.
-The maximum winter study grant for these courses is $500.
+These courses include ECON 21, PSCI 21, PSYC 21, SPEC 19, and SPEC 21.
+You will receive between 10 - 100% of the total approved cost.
+The maximum winter study grant is $500.
 Your course costs must be approved through our application process.
 You must complete the Registrar Office’s Winter Study Financial Aid Form so we can determine approved course costs.
 You will receive your winter study grant by check or direct deposit before you leave campus in December if you submit the form by November 15th.
 If you submit after November 15th, your grant will arrive as soon as we can process it, up until the final deadline of February 17th.

 If you receive a winter study grant for one of these courses, but then change your primary winter study course, you must repay the winter study grant.

 Dining Hall Board Rebate

 Students who will be off-campus for winter study for at least 10 consecutive calendar days may be entitled to a partial refund of their meal plan, but the deadline to receive it has passed.
 Please contact Dining Services with questions ([email protected], x2121).